yangml103/yangml103/README.md

 Facts about me:

 - Senior majoring in Neuroscience and Computer Science (recently added)
-- Vice President of Boston University's Healthcare for the Homeless Organisation
+- President of Boston University's Healthcare for the Homeless Organisation
 - From Hong Kong
 - Looking to work in Software Development or Machine Learning in the future
 - Planning to pursue a master's degree